 Executive producer Steven Wang (himself a bigKamen Riderfan) commented directly on this attitude, saying "the original Japanese versions will always be there for them to enjoy and, despite what they believe, no one can ever take that away."

-The Office (the American version) inspired this reaction when it was revealed in the final episode of the fifth season that Pam got pregnant.
+The Office (US) inspired this reaction when it was revealed in the final episode of the fifth season that Pam got pregnant.
 Common lore holds that when a baby is added to the show, it always jumps the shark.
 So without any sort of proof or indication of actual decline, the fandom has already called this.
 Despite otherwise loving the fifth season.

 Also, now that Michael (Steve Carell) is leaving after the seventh season, many fans are declaring THEY WON'T WATCH AT ALL.
 And every story line including him in the seventh season is them trying to make us like him less/foreshadow his death (yeah, what?).